elhb/scripts/walkthrough.md

 and follow the instruction to install the software.

 ## 3. Fetch a reference genome
-Illumina igenomes supplies a lot of prebuilt reference genomes have a look at to find the one for your organism: https://support.illumina.com/sequencing/sequencing_software/igenome.html
+Illumina igenomes supplies a lot of prebuilt reference genomes have a look at the link below to find the appropriate one for your organism: https://support.illumina.com/sequencing/sequencing_software/igenome.html

 As we are currently analysing mouse olfactory bulb we will fetch the mouse genome by running the following command